-As part of its review, and as an exception to the AFEP-MEDEF Code, the Appointment-Remuneration Committee and the Board of Directors estimated that the fact that Messrs.
+Nevertheless, and as an exception to the AFEP-MEDEF Code, the Board of Directors estimated that the fact that Messrs.
 Loren Carroll and Rémi Dorval had been members of the Supervisory Board of CGG Holding B.V., a wholly-owned subsidiary of the Company, until September 1, 2010, does not impair their independence.